getjoinery/scrolldaddy-dns/README.md

 ### Service Domains

 Services (LinkedIn, Facebook, etc.) are defined in `internal/cache/services.go` as a hardcoded map of `service_key → []domains`.
-When the web app enables a service block for a profile, it saves a row to `cds_ctldservices`.
+When the web app enables a service block for a profile, it saves a row to `sds_services`.
 The DNS server loads active services on each cache reload and merges their domains into the profile's custom block set.

 To add a new service or update domain lists, edit `services.go` and redeploy the binary.